michaelgrosner/tribeca/MANUAL.md

 * `profit` - Interval in hours to recalculate the display of Profit (under wallet values), for example a `profit` of 0.5 will compare the current wallet values and the values from half hour ago to display the +/- % of increment between both.

-* `Kmemory` - Timeout in days for completed Pongs (K trades) to remain in memory, a value of `0` keeps K records in memory forever.
+* `Kmemory` - Timeout in days for Pings (yet unmatched trades) and/or Pongs (K trades) to remain in memory, a value of `0` keeps the history in memory forever; a positive value remove only Pongs after `Kmemory` days; but a negative value remove both Pings and Pongs after `Kmemory` days (for example a value of `-2` will keep a history of trades no longer than 2 days without matter if Pings are not matched by Pongs).

 * `delayUI` - Relax the display of UI data by `delayUI` seconds.
 Set a value of 0 (zero) to display UI data in realtime, but this may penalize the communication with the exchange if you end up sending too much frequent UI data (like in low latency environments with super fast market data updates; at home is OK in realtime because the latency of K.js with the exchange tends to be higher than the latency of K.js with your browser).